G-ier/dokurag/README.md

+> Note: This project is from Ergi Isaraj.

 # DokuRAG

 Document RAG (Retrieval-Augmented Generation) with CLI tool for managing PDF documents and querying them with AI.
+Created by Ergi Isaraj.

 ## Quick Start